CSC-275/PigDice1/README.md

 Die: 3
 roll or hold? (r/h): r
 Die: 3
-roll or hold? (r/h): r
-Die: 5
 roll or hold? (r/h): h
-Score for turn:13
+Score for turn:8
-Total score:19
+Total score:14

 TURN 3
 roll or hold? (r/h): r
+Die: 4
+roll or hold? (r/h): r
 Die: 1
 Turn over.
 No score.
 Score for turn:0
-Total score:19
+Total score:14

 TURN 4
 roll or hold? (r/h): r
 Die: 2
+roll or hold? (r/h): r
+Die: 5
 roll or hold? (r/h): h
-Score for turn:2
+Score for turn:7
 Total score:21

 You finished with a final score of 20 or more in 4 turns!</b></pre>